orion-services/users_client/docs/index.md

-# Orion Talk CLI documentation
+# Orion Talk Client

-Orion Talk CLI is a simple command line application used to invoke both an Web Service and Web Socket APIs
+Orion Talk Client is a library to provide access to Orion Talk Service.